Governance

 ____________________________________

 The Equestrian Order of the Holy Sepulchre is an ecclesiastical order of the Holy See and a Pontifical Order of Chivalry whose origins date to 1099 AD and the First Crusade.
-Together with the Sovereign Order of Malta, it is the oldest Order of Chivalry in the world.
+Together with the Sovereign Order of Malta, it is the oldest active Order of Chivalry in the world.

 _____________________________ # # #